Properties and Bayesian fitting of restricted Boltzmann machines

-The highly flexible nature of a RBM (having as it does \(\nh + \nv + \nh*\nv\) parameters) creates at least three kinds of potential model impropriety that we will call \emph{degeneracy}, \emph{instability}, and \emph{uninterpretability}.
-In this section we define these characteristics, consider how to detect them in a RBM, and point out relationships among them.
+The highly flexible nature of a RBM (having as it does \(\nh + \nv + \nh*\nv\) parameters) creates at least three kinds of potential issues of model impropriety that we will call \emph{degeneracy}, \emph{instability}, and \emph{uninterpretability}.
+In this section we define these, consider how to quantify them in a RBM, and point out relationships among them.